Delayed Publication and Copyright Information

 Restricting Access/Delayed Publication

-A thesis or dissertation submitted electronically with no requests for restriction by the student will have immediate publication once the manuscript has been approved by the Graduate College.
+A thesis or dissertation submitted electronically with no requests for restriction by the student will be published during the graduation clearance process.

 On occasion, a student may request a delay in the publication of the thesis or dissertation if immediate release may influence publishing a book or seeking a patent.
 If this is the case, the Request for Delayed Publication Form must be submitted along with the proper approval forms.
 Generally, the Graduate College discourages the use of delayed publication without reasonable cause.